wandb/docs/docs/guides/model_registry/automation.md

 :::

 :::caution
-Secrets are available if you use either:
+Considerations if you use secrets in W&B Server:
-* W&B SaaS public cloud or
-* W&B Server in an Azure or GCP deployment.

-Connect with your W&B account team to discuss how you can use secrets in W&B if you are on a deployment type or environment not listed above.

 You are responsible for configuring security measures that satisfy your security needs.

-W&B strongly recommends that you store secrets in a W&B instance of a secrets manager provided by AWS, GCP, or Azure.
+W&B strongly recommends that you store secrets in a W&B instance of a cloud secrets manager provided by AWS, GCP, or Azure.
 Secret managers provided by AWS, GCP, and Azure are configured with advanced security capabilities.

+W&B does not recommend that you use a Kubernetes cluster as the backend of your secrets store.
+Consider a Kubernetes cluster only if you are not able to use a W&B instance of a cloud secrets manager (AWS, GCP, or Azure), and you understand how to prevent security vulnerabilities that can occur if you use a cluster.
 :::

 ### Configure a webhook